Kremlin: Thousands of arrests at protests necessary response - WTMJ

 Protests of Navalny’s arrest and jailing have spread across Russia’s 11 time zones over the past two weekends, drawing tens of thousands in the largest show of discontent with Putin’s rule in years.

 In a no-holds-barred response to the protest, police arrested over 10,000 protest participants across Russia and beat scores, according to arrest-monitoring group OVD-Info.
-Many detainees spent hours on police buses after detention facilities in Moscow and St. Petersburg quickly ran out of space, and later were packed into jail cells.
+Many detainees spent hours packed into police buses after detention facilities in Moscow and St. Petersburg quickly ran out of space.
+After a long wait, they were crammed into overcrowded jail cells with no precautions to prevent them from being infected with the coronavirus.

+Navalny’s associate Maria Pevchikh tweeted a picture of a detention facility in Sakharovo outside Moscow, where 28 people were packed into one cell intended for eight, ridiculing the charges against Navalny’s brother, Sobol and others accused of violation of coronavirus restrictions.

-Some of the arrested individuals said their cells lacked beds and they had to sleep on the floor, while others complained there weren’t enough beds and inmates took turns to get a nap.
+Some of the detainees said their cells lacked beds and they had to sleep on the floor, while others complained there weren’t enough beds and inmates took turns to get a nap.

 One detainee, 30-year-old architect Almir Shamasov, who spent 10 days at a detention facility in Sakharovo outside Moscow, said he spent 20 hours in a police van that either was flooded with fumes or shivering cold when the engine was cut off.